huggingface/hub-docs/docs/hub/models-gated.md

 ### Download access report

-You can download a report of all Access requests for a gated model with the **download user access report** button.
+You can download a report of all access requests for a gated model with the **download user access report** button.
 Click on it to download a json file with a list of users.
 For each entry, you have:
 - **user**: the user id.
 Example: *julien-c*.
 - **fullname**: name of the user on the Hub.
 Example: *Julien Chaumond*.
 - **status**: status of the request.
 Either `"pending"`, `"accepted"` or `"rejected"`.